marioa/trieste/02-ProjMan/motivation.md

 ## Projects can rapidly become unwieldly

 * Hard to tell which data is:
-   * original data;
+   * original data.
-   * modified data;
+   * modified data.
-* Mixing files with different extensions is messy;
+* Mixing files with different extensions is messy.
-* Can take a lot of time to find things;
+* Can take a lot of time to find things.
-* Difficult to relate figures to the generating code;
+* Difficult to relate figures to the generating code.

 ---

 ## Good project layout

-* Will help you preserve the integrity of your data;
+* Will help you preserve the integrity of your data.
 * Make it easier to share your code with:
-   * a lab-mate,
+   * a lab-mate.
-   * a collaborator,
+   * a collaborator.
-   * a supervisor;
+   * a supervisor.
-* Facilitates association of code with publications;
+* Facilitates association of code with publications.
 * Makes it easier to resume a project after a break.

 ----